Schools is ready to welcome your

 Kindergarten classrooms offer curriculum based on the Michigan Academic Standards.
 Kindergarten experiences are designed to support the physical, social-emotional and cognitive development of children.
 The kindergarten curriculum includes the Reader’s Workshop Framework and builds on early literacy foundations for reading and writing.
 The EveryDay Math program is used with an extended focus on numeracy concepts.
 Science and Social Studies experiences build the foundation for collaborative learning with peers and expand problem solving skills.

-Registration for Kindergarten will be held during the week of February 26 at your home school.
+Registration for Kindergarten will be held during late February, 2019, at your home school.
 Parents should indicate to the school secretary that they are enrolling for Kindergarten.
-Students who will turn five years old by September 1, 2018 (December 1, 2018 with a signed waiver) are eligible to attend kindergarten.
+Students who will turn five years old by September 1, 2019 (December 1, 2019 with a signed waiver) are eligible to attend kindergarten.

-According to Michigan Law, if a child residing in Plymouth-Canton Community Schools is not five years of age on September 1, 2018, but will be five years of age not later than December 1, 2018, the parent or legal guardian of that child may enroll the child in Kindergarten for the 2018-2019 school year if the parent or legal guardian completes the Kindergarten Waiver Form.
+According to Michigan Law, if a child residing in Plymouth-Canton Community Schools is not five years of age on September 1, 2018, but will be five years of age not later than December 1, 2019, the parent or legal guardian of that child may enroll the child in Kindergarten for the 2019-20 school year if the parent or legal guardian completes the Kindergarten Waiver Form, which will be posted here soon.

 How do I register my child for kindergarten?